fjgarciamacias/Docker/Example_2/scala/README.md

 You can also create the following script:
 <pre>
 #!/bin/sh
-# cpython script (container python)
+# cscala script (container python)

-docker run -it --rm --name my-running-script -v "$PWD":/usr/src/app -w /usr/src/app python:3 python $1
+docker run -it --rm --name my-running-script -v "$PWD":/usr/src/app -w /usr/src/app scala:2.13.1 scala $1
 </pre>

 And change the permisions as following: